-If you have mild symptoms such as these, you shouldn’t assume that you have cervical ectropion, though.
+If you have mild symptoms such as these, you shouldn’t assume that you have cervical ectropion.
 It’s worth getting a proper diagnosis.

 See your doctor if you have bleeding between periods, abnormal discharge, or pain during or after sex.
-Cervical ectropion isn’t serious, but these signs and symptoms could be the result of other conditions that should be ruled out or treated.
+Cervical ectropion isn’t serious.
+However, these signs and symptoms could be the result of other conditions that should be ruled out or treated.

 Some of these are:

 - problems with your IUD